shadowsocks/shadowsocks-rust/README.md

 {
     // LOCAL: Listen address.
 This is exactly the same as `locals[0]`
-    // SERVER: Bind address for remote sockets, mostly used for choosing interface "local_address": "127.0.0.1",
+    // SERVER: Bind address for remote sockets, mostly used for choosing interface
+    //         Don't set it if you don't know what's this for.
+    "local_address": "127.0.0.1",
     "local_port": 1080,